Blind man found in deplorable conditions, brother in custody

 The stench emanating from the trailer was apparently so bad that at least one responding officer felt sick and had to go back outside.

 "I can't even open my windows, that's how bad the smell is," neighbor Dottie Robinson said.
+"I smelled it inside my house."

-Another neighbor told Action News the 74-year-old caretaker, identified as Richard Morten, would leave during the day, sometimes telling others to feed his brother while he was away.
+Another neighbor told Action News the 74-year-old caretaker, identified as Richard Moreton, would leave during the day, sometimes telling others to feed his brother while he was away.

 "He had me feeding his brother daily.
 I would go in there until finally I couldn't take it anymore.
 The smell was bad.
 I couldn't even go back anymore," the neighbor said.